Freelancing & The Design Business

 Airbnb

-Since its 2008 founding, Airbnb has been massively disruptive to the global hospitality industry.
+Since its founding in 2008, Airbnb has been a massively disruptive force in the global hospitality industry.
 Here's a snapshot:

 • From over 6 million international listings, Airbnb took in $6 billion in revenue in Q3 2022